 Palazzo Italia: institutional headquarters hosting open space offices, meeting rooms and space for events.

 Incubator labs: Human Technopole’s first experimental laboratories built in the area around the Tree of Life, next to Palazzo Italia.
 Of the three new buildings, two are built on two levels and are mainly dedicated to laboratory space.
 The third – on one level – will host the support structure for HT’s CryoEM Facility, including two microscopes, a room for the preparation of samples and a microscope control room.
 Within the incubator there will be space for over 130 “wet” workstations, including counter spaces for experimental researchers, support desks and laboratories, instrument rooms, cell cultures, core services (washing glassware, kitchen, warehouse, etc.) and office space.
-They will be operational in the first half of 2021.

 North Pavilion: the building has undergone intense redevelopment work to transform into an adequate space for HT’s CyroEM and Light Microscopy Imaging Facilities.
 It has support spaces for the preparation of samples and offices for the facilities’ managers.
 On the first floor it hosts an open space office setting with twenty desks for the staff of the Image Analysis Facility and support space for other facilities.
 The building has been adapted to meet the microscopes’ requirements which include reinforced floors to support the weight of the machines and stabilisation measures to ensure no tremors, vibrations or movements.
-It will be operational in the first half of 2021.

 South Pavilion: currently under renovation, it will host experimental laboratories and further Human Technopole facilities.
 It will also include additional office space.